s-yadav/react-number-format/README.md

 ```

 ### Notes and quirks
-1. Value can be passed as string or number, but if it is passed as string you should maintain the same decimal separator on the string what you provided as decimalSeparator prop.
+1. Value can be passed as string or number, but if it is passed as string it should be either formatted value or if it is a numeric string, you have to set isNumericString props to true.

 2. Value as prop will be rounded to given precision if format option is not provided.